Basilbabyskaria/Developer_HandBook/Git/Commands/Git.md

 ### Tracking
 Even Though Git is initialized on the repository Git has not yet began trancking it,
-`git add 'file name '` is used to add the files to the staging area where git keeps track of changes
+`git add <file name>` to add the files to the staging area where files are kept beforing commiting.
+`git rm --cached <file name>` to unstage the file

 ### Commits
+`git commit -m <message>` push's the file to repo where they are tracked for changes,Providing a message is compelsory while commiting